Resources - International Education

 ECIS Child Protection Certification

-The courses are designed for three distinct audiences, enabling schools to meet compliance standards for accreditation or inspections for:
+The courses are designed for three distinct audiences, enabling schools to meet compliance standards for accreditation or inspections for support staff, teachers and leaders, governors and owners

 For more information, please visit the ECIS website